buddhist-uni/buddhist-uni.github.io/README.md

 - [_tags](https://github.com/buddhist-uni/buddhist-uni.github.io/tree/master/_tags) - The bibliographic topics, arranged in a directed, ontological graph via the `parents` field.
 - [_tests](https://github.com/buddhist-uni/buddhist-uni.github.io/tree/master/_tests) - A couple of pages with Integration Tests I have used during development in the past, and decided to keep around in case the code is useful in the future.

-To run the site locally, clone the repo, then run "[`bundle`](https://bundler.io/) `install`" and "`bundle run` [`jekyll`](https://jekyllrb.com/docs/installation/) `build`" keeping in mind that the build may take up to 30 mins.
+To run the site locally, clone the repo, then run "[`bundle`](https://bundler.io/) `install`" and "`bundle exec` [`jekyll`](https://jekyllrb.com/docs/installation/) `serve`" keeping in mind that the build may take up to 30 mins.
 You can add the `--config _config.yml,_quick_build.yml` flag for a faster, partial build.
-Once the site is built, run `bundle run jekyll serve --skip-initial-build` to start serving the site locally at `localhost:4000`

 For more information on the build process, see [the Jekyll docs](https://jekyllrb.com/docs/usage/).
 For questions about the source code, feel free to [email me](mailto:khemarato.bhikkhu@gmail.com) or [post on GitHub](https://github.com/buddhist-uni/buddhist-uni.github.io/).

 # Contributions

-The beauty of Jekyll is that it outputs plain HTML, which can be reworked in a variety of ways.
-The code here is released under the [MIT Licence](https://mit-license.org/), so feel free to reuse it in any (ethical) way you like.
-If you would like to contribute anything back, please feel free to message me or fork the repository and open a pull request!
+The beauty of Jekyll is that it outputs plain HTML, which you can find in [the prod branch](https://github.com/buddhist-uni/buddhist-uni.github.io/tree/prod).
+This raw html can be reworked in a variety of ways.
+Feel free to reuse it in any (ethical) way you like.
+If you would like to contribute anything back, please message me or fork the repository and open a pull request!

 # Future Directions